aanfuso/database-validation/README.md

 ## Usage

+### Models Validation

-Add this method to validate model you want to add validations for all attributes
+Add this method to all the models that you want to add validations to all its attributes.

+    class SomeModel < ActiveRecord::Base
       validate_limits

+      # your associations
+      # your validations
+      # your methods
+    end

-Or, you can pass each attribute you want to validate.
+Or you can pass, as an option, an array with the attributes you want to be skipped for validations OR the few you want to validate.

-    validate_limit_of :email, :credit_card
+    validate_limits only: :email
+    or
+    validate_limits only: [:email, :credit_card]

+    validate_limits except: :email
+    or
+    validate_limits except: [:email, :credit_card]

+### Views Validation

+Call maxlength_for helper method to validate the length of an attribute.

+    form_for @object do |f|
+      f.text_field :attribute, maxlength: maxlength_for(@object, :attribute)

 ## Contributing